Nothing Nice to Say: The Coffee Achievers

 The Coffee Achievers originally started out as Nothing Nice story arc, but later turned into its own comic as a collaboration with Joe Dunn, from Joe Loves Crappy Movies.
-The cast is mostly the same as that of Nothing Nice, but with small alterations, and is not considered to take place in the same universe as Nothing Nice To Say.
+The cast is mostly the same as that of Nothing Nice, but with small alterations, and is not considered to take place in the same universe as the main strip.

 The Coffee Achievers began a working relationship between Clem and Joe Dunn that has now developed into a partnership, with Dunn serving as Clem's go-to colorist for his prolific work creating concert fliers and album art.
-The two have also expressed plans to eventually team up again for Clem's long-planned post-apocalyptic saga "The Rain Dogs".
+The two have also expressed plans to eventually team up again for Clem's long-planned post-apocalyptic saga, The Rain Dogs.

 Publications

-On February 19, 2008 Mitch announced on his MySpace blog and his Livejournal that Dark Horse Comics would be publishing the long-awaited NN2S book.
-The book would contain :
+On February 19, 2008, Mitch announced on his MySpace blog and his Livejournal that Dark Horse Comics would be publishing the long-awaited physical copy of NN2S.
+The book contained: